Start by using the features you're most excited about.

 This exercise is perfect for those who want to step into the year with a bit more clarity and purpose.
 It can serve as a precursor to goal setting or it can simply be space for you to journal and explore how you feel about the year ahead.

-You might use the lined space on the left to journal your intentions or you might use it to brain dump anything that comes to mind.
+You can use the lines on the left to journal your intentions or simply brain dump anything that comes to mind.

 The four boxes on the right are for refining and categorising your list of intentions.
 When you flip back to this section, you won’t need to read over your scribbled thoughts.
 You can cast your eyes over these four boxes that clearly state your intentions and the areas you want to focus on in the coming year.

-Here are some examples of categories you might use: family, career, hobbies, fitness, personal development, mental health, relationships, parenting, education.
+Examples of categories you might use:family, career, hobbies, fitness, personal development, mental health, relationships, parenting, education.

-You will probably have intentions that spread across more than four categories but having those four boxes encourages you to focus on a few core areas.
+You may have intentions that span more than four categories but having those four boxes encourages you to focus on a few core areas at a time.

 Think about why you want to pursue each goal.
 Dig deep to uncover your true motivations.
 When in doubt, you can flip back to this section of your planner and remember why you started.